August 21, 2017

 V. A student has a right to obtain the university’s policy concerning the privacy of student education records.
 Requests should be directed to the Office of the General Counsel, the Office of Student Judicial Affairs and Community Standards or the Office of the Vice President for Student Affairs.

 VI.
-Additional information can also be found at the Registrar’s FERPA website.
+Additional information can also be found by visiting the Registrar’s FERPA website at usc.edu/dept/ARR/records/ferpa/.

 The types of information covered by this policy include all documents and information submitted to apply for and/or receive need-based financial aid, scholarships and private financing funds.
 These documents and information include, but are not limited to, the following: